iniw/prim_wrapper/README.md

  lightweight, compile-time and rust-like wrapper around the primitive numerical c++ data types

 # dependencies
- [gcem](https://github.com/kthohr/gcem) - mathematical operations at compile-time
+ [gcem](https://github.com/kthohr/gcem) - provides math functions at compile-time
- *optional* [fmt](https://github.com/fmtlib/fmt/) - integrates with fmt's formatter to make logging prim_wrapper types behave the same as their primitive counterpart
+ *optional* [benchmark](https://github.com/google/benchmark) - required only if you want to run the benchmarks *optional* [Catch2](https://github.com/catchorg/Catch2) - required only if you want to run the automated tests

 # why?
  the point is to make writing and interfacing with numerical types more preditable and intuitive;